discretize/discretize-guides/builds/engineer/heal-mechanist/index.md

 - <Boon name="Fury" /> will be provided through pressing <Skill name="Barrier Burst"/> off cooldown.
 As long as you have at least 62.5% <Attribute name="Boon Duration"/> you will be able to maintain 100% uptime.
 - <Boon name="Swiftness"/> is provided mainly through <Skill name="Glob Shot"/> and <Skill name="Infusion Bomb"/>.
 - <Boon name="Regeneration"/> can be maintained permanantly by using <Skill name="Energizing Slam"/> off cooldown.
 When using <Skill name="Med Kit"/>, you also share it when using <Skill name="Bandage Blast"/> and <Skill name="Infusion Bomb"/>.
 - <Boon name="Protection"/> can be maintained permanantly by using <Skill name="Crisis Zone"/> off cooldown.
+Additionally using you Shield skills will also share some through <Trait name="Over SHield"/>.
 - <Boon name="Stability"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill name="Crisis Zone"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
 - <Boon name="Aegis"/> is lacking on <Specialization name="Mechanist" text="Heal Mechanist"/>, with <Skill name="Crisis Zone"/> providing 1 stack on a 24 second cooldown (with <Boon name="Alacrity"/>).
 - <Boon name="Vigor"/> can be maintained permanantly by using <Skill name="Energizing Slam"/> off cooldown.
 When using <Skill name="Med Kit"/>, you also share it when using <Skill name="Infusion Bomb"/>.